EDOT .NET opinionated defaults

 Instrumentation assembly scanning is enabled by default and is designed to simplify the registration code required to configure the OpenTelemetry SDK.
 Instrumentation assembly scanning uses reflection to invoke the required registration method for the contrib instrumentation and resource detector packages.

-IMPORTANT: Sometimes, it may be safe to manually call the
+It may not be safe to manually call the

 AddXyzInstrumentation

-NOTE: Instrumentation assembly scanning is not supported when publishing using native AOT.
+Instrumentation assembly scanning is not supported for applications using native AOT compilation.